LLNL/NFSDM/README.md

 ---
-title: "Nuclear Fallout Super-droplet Method (NFSDM)"
+"Nuclear Fallout Super-droplet Method (NFSDM)"
 ---

 This is a python code to simulate the formation and evolution of particles in an airburst as a homogeneous fireball expands and cools.
 The